Holist-IX/miru/README.md

 so that we can have access to it within IXP Manager.
 Now we need to add the included skins from the package to be able to use the Miru package.

-The script below will set a softlink within IXP Manager's skinning folder, this helps keeps the relevant parts updated as Miru gets updated.
+The script below will set a soft link within IXP Manager's skinning folder, this helps keeps the relevant parts updated as Miru gets updated.

 ```bash